WouterKlein/plant-humanities/docs/dragon_tree/README.md

 <param ve-storiiies
 	id="8a1g2">

-Members of today’s _Dracaena_ genus have long been valued for their signature red resin, Dragon’s lood, that oozes from cuts in the bark of those trees.[^ref1]  The first known reports of Dragon’s lood were dispersed through Pliny’s [_Naturalis Historia_](https://archive.org/details/OEXV10R/mode/2up), where he recounted the Indian tale of a dragon (representing Brahma) biting a giant elephant (representing Shiva) and their blood mixing into the iconic resin.
-While this Vedic myth actually originates from Socotra island of Yemen and is based on the resin of _Dracaena cinnabari_, the fascination with Dragon’s Blood also took a foothold in Europe through the infamous tale of Hercules.
+Members of today’s _Dracaena_ genus have long been valued for their signature red resin, dragon’s blood, that oozes from cuts in the bark of those trees.[^ref1]  The first known reports of dragon’s blood were dispersed through Pliny’s [_Naturalis Historia_](https://archive.org/details/OEXV10R/mode/2up), where he recounted the Indian tale of a dragon (representing Brahma) biting a giant elephant (representing Shiva) and their blood mixing into the iconic resin.
+While this Vedic myth actually originates from Socotra island of Yemen and is based on the resin of _Dracaena cinnabari_, the fascination with dragon’s blood also took a foothold in Europe through the infamous tale of Hercules.
 <param title="Naturalis Historia" eid="Q442">
 <param title="Vedic myth" eid="Q2076739" aliases="Vedic myth">
 <param title="Socotra" eid="Q82859">